Xiaocong-Yang/personal-website/_posts/2025-11-15-symbolic-system.md

 In essence, both paradigms can be imagined as filters applied to raw reality.
 Given input $X$, each learns or defines a transformation $H(\cdot)$ that yields a compressed representation $Y = H(X)$, preserving information that it considers meaningful and discarding the rest.
 But the shape of this filtering is different.
 Generally speaking, symbolic systems behave like **high-pass filters** — they extract the sharp, rule-defining contours of the world while ignoring its smooth gradients.
 Neural networks, by contrast, resemble **low-pass filters**, smoothing local fluctuations to capture global structure.
 The difference is not in what they see, but in what they choose to forget.

 Symbolic systems compress by **discretization**.
 They carve the continuous fabric of experience into distinct categories, relations, and rules: a legal code, a grammar or an ontology.
 Each symbol acts as a *crisp boundary*, a handle for manipulation within a pre-defined schema.
 The process resembles projecting a noisy signal onto a set of human-designed basis vectors — a space spanned by concepts such as Entity and Relation.
-A knowledge graph, for instance, might read the sentence “UIUC is the best engineering university in the universe and I love it”, and retain only *(UIUC, is_a, Institution)*, discarding everything that falls outside its schema.
+A knowledge graph, for instance, might read the sentence “UIUC is an extraordinary university and I love it”, and retain only *(UIUC, is_a, Institution)*, discarding everything that falls outside its schema.
 The result is clarity and composability, but also rigidity: meaning outside the ontological frame simply evaporates.

 Neural networks, in contrast, compress by **smoothing**.
 They forgo discrete categories in favor of smooth manifolds where nearby inputs yield similar activations (usually bounded by some Lipschitz constant in modern LLMs).
 Rather than mapping data to predefined coordinates, they learn a latent geometry that encodes correlations implicitly.
 The world, in this view, is not a set of rules but a field of gradients.
 This makes neural representations remarkably adaptive: they can interpolate, analogize, and generalize across unseen examples.
 But the same smoothness that grants flexibility also breeds opacity.
 Information is entangled, semantics become distributed, and interpretability is lost in the very act of generalization.

-In conclusion, we can summarize the difference between the two systems from the information compression perspective in one sentence: "***Neural Networks are blurry images of the world, while symbolic systems are high-resolution pictures with missing patches.***" This actually indicates the reason why neuro-symbolic systems are an art of compromise: they can harness knowledge from both paradigms by using them collaboratively at different scales, with neural networks providing a global, low-resolution backbone and symbolic components supplying high-resolution local details.

 | **Property**              | **Symbolic Systems**                      | **Neural Networks**                        |